-Learning the traditional games of Indonesia was on our itinerary when we were exploring Bandung Indonesia - straight from the team who studies them, Komunitas Hong.
+Learning about traditional Indonesian games was on our itinerary when we were exploring Bandung Indonesia - straight from the team who studies them, Komunitas Hong.

 The people were so friendly and excited to show us their culture that by the time we were finished, I didn't want to leave.